 If you are not able to sort the matter out amicably with your neighbour, you would be well advised to seek early legal advice.
-It is important to protect your position and establish exactly where you stand and what your rights are but also to try to resolve the issue for you either in correspondence with your neighbour or their solicitor, if they have one, or if appropriate, at a site meeting/by discussions (where both parties are represented).
-Often, where the issue involves the position of a boundary it could be helpful to have a surveyor present at that meeting.
+It is important to protect your position and establish exactly where you stand and what your rights are.
+Also, to try to resolve the issue for you either in correspondence with your neighbour or their solicitor - if they have one - or if appropriate, at a site meeting/by discussions (where both parties are represented).
+Often, where the issue involves the position of a boundary, it could be helpful to have a surveyor present at that meeting.

 Your final option is to take your neighbour to court.
 This will resolve the issue once and for all, as a judge will make a ruling and you will both be bound by the order of the Court.
-However, litigation is expensive and if you lose the court case you will not only have to pay for your legal costs, but probably the legal costs of your neighbour too.
+However, litigation is expensive.
+Also, if you lose the court case you will not only have to pay for your legal costs but probably the legal costs of your neighbour too.
 It is far better to invest time and some money in trying to reach a satisfactory settlement of an issue without having to go to Court.

 Seek proper legal advice about the boundary dispute with your neighbour and carefully weigh up the advice you are given.

-If you would like to speak to one of our specialist solicitors about a boundary dispute with a neighbour, please call Julian Cole or Richard Gregory on 01264 353411 or email us at firstname.lastname@example.org.
+If you would like to speak to one of our specialist solicitors about a boundary dispute with a neighbour, please call Julian Cole or Richard Gregory on 01264 353411.
+You can also email us at email@example.com.
 We will be happy to offer you advice on your next steps.